astahlman/brackets-find-highlight/README.md

 **Usage**
 ==================

-**Ctrl-Shift-P** brings up the find-highlight dialog

-Simply start typing to begin the incremental search.
+**Ctrl-Shift-P** brings up the find-highlight dialog.
+Then simply start typing to begin the incremental search.
 The search supports plain text searches as well as regular expression searches.
-To search on a regular expression, simply use the regular expression format, i.e. /[a-z]*/
+To search on a regular expression, simply use the regular expression format, i.e. /[a-z]*/.
+When done searching, simply press Enter, Escape, or click inside the editor.